lfochamon/website/www/content/pages/research.md

 {% from 'fragments/functions.html' import cite with context %}
 {% from 'fragments/functions.html' import collapsible_pubs with context %}
+{% from 'fragments/functions.html' import youtube with context %}

 <style>
 /* Style the button that is used to open and close the collapsible content */